nandasino/zenduForms/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
 ## Notes
-`Map/List Toggle: The toggle button switches between Map and List views.` `Markers on Map: Markers are displayed on the Google Maps map based on the addresses of the submissions.
-When a submission card is clicked, the map is directed to that card's address.`
+Map/List Toggle: The toggle button switches between Map and List views. <br/>
+Markers on Map: Markers are displayed on the Google Maps map based on the addresses of the submissions.
+When a submission card is clicked, the map is directed to that card's address.<br/>
-`Export Button: The "Export" button generates a PDF with the filtered submissions.` `Date Picker: The date picker component selects dates and filters submissions by the selected date, considering the day, month, and year, disregarding the time.`
+Export Button: The "Export" button generates a PDF with the filtered submissions.<br/>
+Date Picker: The date picker component selects dates and filters submissions by the selected date, considering the day, month, and year, disregarding the time.<br/>
-`Selects: The options are dynamic, retrieving each unique occurrence from the list of submissions.
-When an option is selected, the list is filtered accordingly.`
+Selects: The options are dynamic, retrieving each unique occurrence from the list of submissions.
+When an option is selected, the list is filtered accordingly.